-Some of the points on our check list are deal breakers because we can’t see how they can be corrected in a way that makes sense both financially and aesthetically.
-Others are easier to work around or alter – it’s just a case of adding up cost estimates and then deciding whether it’s all worth it.
+Some of the points on our check list are deal breakers.
+That means we can’t see how they can be corrected in a way that makes sense both financially and aesthetically.
+Other points are easier to work around or alter.
+Either way it’s just a case of adding up cost estimates and then working out ROI, whether it’s worth it.

-Will the change we plan to make add more value to the property than the amount it would cost to make the change?
-How easy will it be to resell the home with the changes we propose, will they appeal to a broad enough section of the population, and so on?
+Will the changes add more value to the property than the costs involved?
+How easy will it be to resell the home with the changes we propose?
+And will they appeal to a broad enough section of the population?

-Now let’s remove our rose tintet glasses and put our dream home under the microscope – here are 10 boxes that have to be ticked when we sign that contract:
+So let’s remove our rose tinted glasses and put our dream home under the microscope.
+Here are 10 boxes that have to be ticked before we sign that contract:

 1. The Front Door

 Does the door look safe?
 Are there any gaps between the floor and the door?
 Is it solid, any damage and does it look nice?
-For security reasons it’s important to have a good front door and it’s the first thing we’ve changed each time we’ve moved to another property.
+For security reasons it’s important to have a good front door.
+The first thing we’ve changed each time we’ve moved to another property, is the front door.

-We’ve gone for specially made front doors to our apartments which is not cheap, but the value each door made to our lives (and hopefully the appearnce of our property) is immesurable.
-It’s great to have a nice looking front (remember first impressions matter) and and the peace knowing we have a good, solid front door brings is also worth the money.
+We’ve opted for specially made front doors to our apartments.
+They are not cheap, but the value each door made to our lives and appearance of our property is immeasurable.
+It’s great to have a nice looking front.
+Remember first impressions matter, and the peace of knowing we have a good, solid front door is also worth the money.

 What kind of locks and safety measures, ie chains or special features does the front door have?
-If the door is ok to use, are there two locks and if not how much would it cost to add a serious, good safety lock and or a chain?
+Are there two locks and if not how much would it cost to add a serious, good safety lock and or a chain?
 Does it need a safety bar, and how about fire protection?
 You can get special foam liners between the door and frame to protect from smoke inhalation, should a fire break out in the communal area.

-Doors, nowadays, have several features such as teh “London” bar or dials visible only on the inside.
-Those dials, evidently, are for added safety when we’re at home since it’s not possible to lock then from the outside.
-And fire strips which expand under a fire which prevents smoke and fire from the hall on the other side to creep into the apartment.
+Doors, nowadays, have several features such as the “London” bar or dials visible only on the inside.
+Those dials are for added safety when we’re at home since it’s not possible to lock then from the outside.

 2. The Walls

-Are the walls supporting the structure or are they dividing walls which can be moved?
+Are the walls supporting the structure or are they only dividing walls which can be moved?
 It’s usually obvious if it’s a supporting wall – a quick knock on the wall will soon tell: if it’s a loud-ish, echoing sound it’s just a room divider.
 You can knock thorough dividing walls without special builders or planning permission.
 Although if you rent do check with the landlord.

 If its a solid, dead sound it’s most likely a wall that supports the floor above and can’t or mustn’t be moved.
-This type of wall can however often be opened up with a substitute iron beam, but it means major work and possibly planning permission.
+This type of wall can however often be opened up with a substitute iron beam, but it means major work by specialist builders and possibly planning permission.

 3. The Boiler – key among 10 things we look out for when viewing a property

-We Scandis do not like much gas boilers – in some countries they’re fixed to wall in the kitchen.
+We Scandis do not like gas boilers much.
+In some countries they’re fixed to wall in the kitchen.
 Heaters are powered by the gas and the flame in the boiler.
-As far as we are concerned, that is a recipe for misery, if not disaster, as far as we’re concerned.
-The third thing we establish when viewing a property is whether it is heated by a boiler, or electricity.
+As far as we are concerned, that is a recipe for misery, endless bills when they go out and potential danger.
+That is the thing we establish when viewing a property – gas boiler vs. electricity.

-If a property has a boiler we rip it out and replace it with heaters that are plugged into the mains – water may need to be supplied from a tank to be installed, but there are many more discreet water sources.
+If a property has a boiler we rip it out and replace it with heaters that are plugged into the mains.
+That means we may have to supply water from a tank to be installed, but there are many more discreet water sources.
 Those depend on the sate and age of the building.
-Anything, to us, is better than gas and an open flame and the possiblities of carbon monoxide poisoning.
+Anything is better than gas, an open flame and the possibilities of carbon monoxide poisoning.

-It really is the most important of the 10 things we look out for when viewing a property – it’s non-negotiable: if it’s not possible or permitted for whatever reason (possibly by the landlord) then we’re not buying.
-Twice we’ve had to refurbish the heating system, but gas boilers may soon be fazed out in Great Britain, at last.
+It really is the absolutely the most important of the 10 things we look out for when viewing a property.
+It is non-negotiable.
+Should it not be possible or permitted to switch to electricity then we’re not buying.
+We’ve had to refurbish the heating system twice.
+However, the good news is Great Britain looks set to faze out gas boilers.

 4. Heaters & Radiators